-Fresh wheatgrass (Triticum aestivum Linn.) juice had shown lipid lowering effect on normal rats.
-5-7 used as a health improving adjuvant in several diseases including coronary artery disease in India as folk medicine.5 In the molecular level, chlorophyll is very similar to haemoglobin, which allows wheat grass to move quickly into the blood system through the liver to distribute its positive effects.8 However, to the best of our knowledge, experimental study on the lipid lowering effect of wheatgrass juice in hyperlipidaemic condition has not been done in our country previously.
-Hence, the was designed to observe current study hypolipidaemic effect of wheatgrass (T. aestivum) juice on experimentally induced hypercholesterolaemic rats as a continuation of search for newer, cheaper and less toxic natural herb for the treatment of hyperlipidaemia.
+Fresh wheatgrass (Triticum aestivum Linn.) juice had shown lipid lowering effect on normal rats.7-9 It is used as a health improving adjuvant in several diseases including coronary artery disease in India as folk medicine.7 In the molecular level, chlorophyll is very similar to haemoglobin, which allows wheat grass to move quickly into the blood system through the liver to distribute its positive effects.10 However, to the best of our knowledge, experimental study on the lipid lowering effect of wheatgrass juice in hyperlipidaemic condition has not been done in our country previously.
+Hence, the current study was designed to observe the effect of wheatgrass (T. aestivum) juice on increased low density lipoprotien (LDL) on experimentally induced hypercholesterolaemic rats.